sh-Shubham17/About-git-github/github.md

 - A **new .git folder** is created in the directory which is by **default hidden**.
 - Add the files in your new local repository.
 This stages them for the first commit.
-> git add .  return
+> git add . <br>
-#Adds the files in the local repository and stages them for commit.
-To unstage a file, use
+Adds the files in the local repository and stages them for commit.
+To unstage a file, use <br>
 git reset HEAD YOUR_FILE

 - Commit the files that you’ve staged in your local repository.